Physical Energy (sculpture): Other uses

-The model of the statue is used as the logo for Watts Gallery – Artists’ Village.
+The model of the statue was previously used as the logo for Watts Gallery.
 It also features as part of Rhodes University's logo, and the sculpture appears as a crest on its arms.
 An image of Physical Energy was used by the Labour Publishing Company Ltd in the 1920s.
 An image of the sculpture was also used as a trade mark for products such as Energen Rolls in the 1930s.

 The sculpture was one of the inspirations for Charles Villiers Stanford's Sixth Symphony, composed in memory of Watts.

-The Kensington Gardens cast is featured on the covers of some reissues of Coil’s album Horse Rotorvator, captured from a fisheye lens.
+The Kensington Gardens cast is featured on the covers of some CD reissues of Coil’s album Horse Rotorvator, captured from a fisheye lens.